-It may also happen that an application table or sequence be dropped.
-In this case, the table of sequence can be removed from its group, by chaining these steps:
+It may also happen that an application table or sequence has been accidentaly dropped.
+In this case, the table of sequence can be simply a posteriori removed from its group, by:

-- delete the row corresponding to the application table or sequence from the emaj_group_def table, - call the emaj_alter_group() function for the related tables group, in order to effectively remove the table or sequence.
+- either execute the appropriate emaj_remove_table() or emaj_remove_sequence() function, - or by chaining the deletion of the row corresponding to the application table or sequence from the emaj_group_def table, and the call of the emaj_alter_group() function for the related tables group.